 - TR: Trade Receivables

 When letter symbols have been used for area code names, supplier names, company names, bank names, or customer names, but the code still requires the further division to be clear and easily understood by all parties involved, a mixed letter and number symbol can be beneficial.

 ARA 02: Accounts Receivable in Arrears

-Understand the classification of accounting account codes (Chart of Accounts / CoA), which are divided into:
+Understand some of the classification of accounting account codes (Chart of Accounts / CoA) below:

 Balance sheet accounts

 - Stockholder’s Equity